pcroch/find-movie/README.md

 #### Create Action: create an event via a post reauest
-   You need to be authenticated and of course have the authorization.
+   You need to be *authenticated* and of course have the *authorization*.
 It is granted when you sign up.

 Fetch: